mkofdwu/ctf-writeups/src/assets/writeups/tisc24/wallfacer.md

 They seem to also be base64-encoded.
 Decoding them gives base = `wallowinpain`, dir = `data/`, filename = `sqlite.db`.

 Under `resources/assets`, I noticed a `sqlite.db` file.
 However, attempts to open it were met with the error: `file is not a database`.
 I tried various methods to patch the file unsuccessfully.
 Furthermore, a strings check on the file does not return any readable text except for the sqlite header.

+> Stuff that didn't work
+>
+> At this point, I went down a few different rabbit holes.
+Following the hint in the challenge description that *something* was being loaded at runtime, I rooted my android emulator (took way longer than I would like to admit) and used [Fridump](https://github.com/Nightbringer21/fridump) to dump the app memory.
+I thought that perhaps the sqlite file was being decrypted at runtime, so the decrypted file would be in the memory dump.
+This proved to be false.

 Eventually, I returned to the three mysterious strings and tried to figure out where they were being used.
 We can find the string ids in `R.java`